koush/koush.com/_posts/one-review.md

 ![](one-review/demographics.png)

-That said, the HTC One is now the most beautiful phone on the market.
+That said, the HTC One is the most beautiful phone on the market.
 It's prettier than my iPhone.
 You can tell that somewhere, a design team worked around the clock to get every edge, angle, and surface perfect.

 The phone is seamless.
 Literally.
 I can't figure out how to open it.
 Not that I care to.